Ensono/amido.github.io/docs/testing/cli_testing_frameworks.md

 Testing frameworks require a lot of boilerplate.
 It's also hard to know how to get started without examples.
 We have a range of Javascript Front End focused opinionated boilerplate testing frameworks that can be bootstrapped and tailored to your current project with just one command.

 By default, Amido Stacks build a range of testing solutions into the projects.
 But we understand that users require tests to be separate from the code.
-For more testing options and examples, see the other [project types](./scaffolding_cli.md).
+For more testing options and examples, see the other [workloads](../workloads/workloads.md).

 Get testing.